What’s Going On With Emerald Fennell’s Wuthering Heights Film?

 It’s safe to say fans of Bronte’s classic novel aren’t exactly pleased with Fennell’s vision so far, with a number of issues cropping up.
 For starters, the very-British protagonists are being portrayed by two Aussie stars, with Cathy, who is around 18 years old in the story, portrayed by 34-year-old Robbie.

-And then there’s the wedding dress, the latest facet in the firing line.
+And then there’s the wedding dress.
 Robbie was spotted on set in March 2025 in a voluminous, glittery wedding gown with a gauzy veil, tiara and bridal bouquet of roses.
 The historians emerged from the woodwork in droves: white wedding dresses weren’t popular until decades after the events of the novel (which was published in 1847), glitter wasn’t invented until 1934, the cut is a bit Princess Diana, and Catherine should have brown hair, not Robbie’s signature blonde.

 Fennell on the set of Saltburn with Barry Keoghan and Jacob Elordi